commonality/getting-started-inner-source/docs/developer-guide/api.md

     _Why:_

-    > ⌦ Because for CRUD we use HTTP methods on `resource` or `collection` URIs.
+    > ![info][octicon-info] Because for CRUD we use HTTP methods on `resource` or `collection` URIs.
 The verbs we were talking about are actually `Controllers`.
 You usually don't develop many of these. [read more...](https://byrondover.github.io/post/restful-api-guidelines/#controller)

 1. The request body or response type is JSON then please follow `camelCase` for `JSON` property names to maintain the consistency.

     _Why:_

-    > ⌦ This is a JavaScript project guideline, Where Programming language for generating JSON as well as Programming language for parsing JSON are assumed to be JavaScript.
+    > ![info][octicon-info] This is a JavaScript project guideline, Where Programming language for generating JSON as well as Programming language for parsing JSON are assumed to be JavaScript.

 1. Even though a resource is a singular concept that is similar to an object instance or database record, you should not use your `table_name` for a resource name and `column_name` resource property.

     _Why:_

-    > ⌦ Because your intention is to expose Resources, not your database schema details.
+    > ![info][octicon-info] Because your intention is to expose Resources, not your database schema details.

 1. Again, only use nouns in your URI when naming your resources and don’t try to explain their functionality.

     _Why:_

-    > ⌦ Only use nouns in your resource URIs, avoid endpoints like `/addNewUser` or `/updateUser` .
+    > ![info][octicon-info] Only use nouns in your resource URIs, avoid endpoints like `/addNewUser` or `/updateUser` .
 Also avoid sending resource operations as a parameter.

 1. Explain the CRUD functionalities using HTTP methods: